 Workshop | Botanical Watercolour Workshop by Nancy

-Sunday, 12th of April, Antiek Tattoo Amsterdam is proud to present Resident Nancys’ Botanical Watercolour Workshop.
+Sunday, 12th of April, Antiek Tattoo Amsterdam proudly presented Resident Nancys’ Botanical Watercolour Workshop.

-We'll create a botanical watercolour painting with photos as our reference.
-We'll start the day with a pencil drawing of our flower, which we'll use as the basis for our watercolor.
-We'll cover some basic watercolour techniques (wet-on-wet, glazing, etc.) and also a bit of theory (colour theory, tonal values, etc.).
-Then we'll start building layers and expressing form and colour.
-We'll work in a small group, and everyone will receive individual guidance.
-If there's still time left, we can use some techniques for some more playful and personal touches: splatters, smudges, large brushstrokes.
-At the end of the day, everyone will either have a finished watercolour, or you can finish it at home using the techniques you learned.
-You'll receive a reader with information about the history of botanical painting, colour mixing, tonal values, form expression, pencil drawing, and how to take photos of your flower.
+We created a botanical watercolour painting with photos as our reference.
+We started the day with a pencil drawing of our flower, which we used as the basis for our watercolor.
+We covered some basic watercolour techniques (wet-on-wet, glazing, etc.) and also a bit of theory (colour theory, tonal values, etc.).
+Then we started building layers and expressing form and colour.
+We worked in a small group, and everyone received individual guidance.
+If there was still time left, we used some techniques for more playful and personal touches: splatters, smudges, large brushstrokes.
+At the end of the day, everyone either had a finished watercolour, or could finish it at home using the techniques they learned.
+Everyone received a reader with information about the history of botanical painting, colour mixing, tonal values, form expression, pencil drawing, and how to take photos of their flower.

 Nancy is a tattoo artist with almost 20 years of tattoo experience.
 She studied at the Minerva Art Academy in Groningen and the Barcelona Academy of Art.
 As an artist, she has 15 years of experience with watercolour and joined the Dutch Botanical Artists Association five years ago after winning an international watercolour award.
 She has been a teacher of drawing and painting at an art academy in Barcelona and is an experienced and passionate teacher.